Scurvy: In other animals

-Most animals and plants are able to synthesize vitamin C through a sequence of enzyme-driven steps, which convert monosaccharides to vitamin C. However, some mammals have lost the ability to synthesize vitamin C, notably simians and tarsiers.
+Most animals and plants can synthesize vitamin C through a sequence of enzyme-driven steps, which convert monosaccharides to vitamin C. However, some mammals have lost the ability to synthesize vitamin C, notably simians and tarsiers.
 These make up one of two major primate suborders, haplorrhini, and this group includes humans.
-The strepsirrhini (non-tarsier prosimians) can make their own vitamin C, and these include lemurs, lorises, pottos, and galagos.
+The strepsirrhini (non-tarsier prosimians) can make their vitamin C, and these include lemurs, lorises, pottos, and galagos.
 Ascorbic acid is also not synthesized by at least two species of caviidae, the capybara and the guinea pig.
-There are known species of birds and fish that do not synthesize their own vitamin C. All species that do not synthesize ascorbate require it in the diet.
+Certain birds and fish do not synthesize their vitamin C. All species that do not synthesize ascorbate require it in the diet.
 Deficiency causes scurvy in humans, and somewhat similar symptoms in other animals.

 Animals that can contract scurvy all lack the L-gulonolactone oxidase (GULO) enzyme, which is required in the last step of vitamin C synthesis.
 The genomes of these species contain GULO as pseudogenes, which serve as insight into the evolutionary past of the species.